occam-ra/occam/doc/occam-structure.md

 > *and the people involved in it.*" (Stroustrop, 693)[emphasis added]

 ### Modularity
-"The scenario is software that consists of thousands or even hundreds of thousands of lines of code.
+> The scenario is software that consists of thousands or even hundreds of thousands of
+> lines of code.
 The complexity of such systems can easily be overwhelming.
+Some means
-Some means of coping with the complexity are essential.
-In essence, the desire for modularity is about trying to construct software from pieces that are as independent of each other as possible.
-Ideally, each component should be self-contained and have as few references as possible to other components.
-This aim has consequences for nearly all stages of soft- ware development..."
+> of coping with the complexity are essential.
+In essence, the desire for modularity is
+> about trying to construct software from pieces that are as independent of each other as
+> possible.
+Ideally, each component should be self-contained and have as few references
+> as possible to other components.
+This aim has consequences for nearly all stages of
+> software development..."
 (Bell, 67)

 ### Object-Oriented Design
 [Object-oriented design](https://en.wikipedia.org/wiki/Object-oriented_design) "is the process of planning a system of interacting objects for the purpose of solving a software problem."
 OOD has three key component principles: